-- The zoom buttons make it easy to increase or decrease the font size of the notation. - Add or edit Section Text on the Notation. - When this button is pressed in, you can drag the mouse over notes to hear them. - Bars [2] This allows you to quickly change the number of bars per line. - This allows you to display notation with larger font size and note names within note heads.
+- You can edit events including all MIDI events and lyric events using the Event List Editor. - To enter note-based lyrics press the Lyrics button on the Notation toolbar. - The zoom buttons make it easy to increase or decrease the font size of the notation.
+Holding down the control key and pressing these buttons results in finest possible incremental adjustment in size. - Add or edit Section Text on the Notation. - When this button is pressed in, you can drag the mouse over notes to hear them. - Bars [2] This allows you to quickly change the number of bars per line. - This allows you to display notation with larger font size and note names within note heads.
 Press the button again to return to the normal size.